It’s all Rudy Giuliani’s fault

 Dec.
 3: It’s reported that Giuliani has traveled to Europe to interview Ukranians

-Amid the start of the House Judiciary Committee’s impeachment hearings this week, The New York Times reported that Giuliani has been in Budapest and Kyiv to interview former Ukranian prosecutors for a documentary series.
+Amid the start of the House Judiciary Committee’s impeachment hearings this week, The New York Times reported that Giuliani went to in Budapest and Kyiv, on Dec.
+3 and Dec.
+4, respectively, to interview former Ukranian prosecutors for a documentary series.

 All of the Ukranian prosecutors Giuliani met with have either faced corruption allegations, are tied with efforts to investigate the Biden family, the Yovanovitch smear campaign or are responsible for sharing damaging information about Trump’s former campaign chairman Paul Manafort – who was sentenced to 47 months in prison, in early March.